Southeast Missouri State University: History

 In the 1950s, Southeast Missouri State College had an enrollment of approximately 1,600 students.
 Enrollment steadily increased to more than 7,000 students in the 1970s.
 The college moved away from its focus on training teachers and began to offer courses of study in business, nursing, and the liberal arts.
 The size campus grew rapidly in this same period.
 In 1956, the institution had ten buildings on campus.
-By 1975, the number had increased to twenty-two buildings.
+By 1975, this had increased to twenty-two buildings.

 In 1998, the university acquired the former St. Vincent's Seminary located in downtown Cape Girardeau on the Mississippi River.
 This property has been redeveloped as the River Campus, which opened in Fall 2007 and houses the Earl and Margie Holland School of Visual and Performing Arts.
 The construction of the River Campus began to shift the institution's focus towards the visual and performing arts, which today forms the basis of the university's statewide reputation.

 Missouri State Normal School Third District President John Sephus McGhee established the University Schools on June 15, 1897.
 This allowed prospective teachers to gain real-world teaching experience while earning their degrees.
 As the university expanded its curriculum and extra-curricular activities, so did the University Schools.
 In 1903, as recent construction allowed for more space for university classes, the training school was able to expand its class sizes as well.
 The University Schools consisted of an elementary, junior high, and high school.
 The University Schools closed at the end of the 1986–1987 school year due to increasing costs.